m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 <details>
 <summary>
-The works I did in my full-stack role
+The work I did in my full-stack role
 </summary>

 1. An MVP that sends user forms to a company's open applications.
-Company members were able to see incoming applications in real-time and evaluate them. _design, front-end, and back-end development_
+Company members were able to see incoming applications in real-time and evaluate them. _Design, front-end, and back-end development_
 1. An MVP that helps you to manage projects and tasks like Asana, but in a simple form. _I worked with the designer on the UI, created an interactive interface with Vue, and built the API and CMS by using Strapi._
 1. An MVP mobile web app for cooking recipes. _I used Vue to create the UI, and built the API and CMS by using Strapi_